Advice for those concerned about the ‘Blue Whale’ story

 What is the ‘Blue Whale story’?

 In the last month many media outlets have reported on the so called ‘Blue Whale’ phenomenon which has been claimed to be responsible for a number of teenager’s deaths in Russia.

-It is through research and consultation with other colleagues it has come to our attention that the ‘Blue Whale’ is an example of a sensationalised fake news story.
+It is through research and consultation with other colleagues at the time of this blog it has come to our attention that the ‘Blue Whale’ is an example of a sensationalised fake news story.

 Snopes, online fact checking website, have found that although there have been reports of young people committing suicide in Russia over the last six months, of these reported cases none have been found to have had a conclusive tie to the 'Blue Whale'.